pulumi/pulumi-hugo/themes/default/content/blog/retainondelete/index.md

 ### Working around provider issues

 Although it isn't really a workflow, `RetainOnDelete` can also be used to work around some provider issues.
-Some providers may fail to refresh and detect that a resource is now deleted, leading Pulumi to issue a delete call to something that no longer exists.
+Some providers may fail to refresh and detect that a resource is now deleted, leading Pulumi to issue a delete call to a resource that no longer exists.
 While you could always manually edit your state file to resolve cases like this, `RetainOnDelete` give you the option to fix this via program changes instead.
 Simply mark the faulty resource with `RetainOnDelete`, run `pulumi up` to apply the mark and then delete the resource from your program and run `pulumi up` again.
 The engine will cleanly delete the resource from your state file without communicating with the faulty provider.

 ## Using retain on delete